 Instructions

 Step 2: Add the peanut butter and maple syrup to a medium sized mixing bowl.
 Use a spatula to stir the ingredients together.
 The mixture will be very thin at first, but will thicken as you stir.
-When done, it will be the consistency of a thin cookie dough.
+When done, it will be the consistency of a thin cookie dough (image 2).
 It should be thick enough to form into balls.

-Step 3: Use a 1½ tablespoon cookie scooper to scoop out evenly sized balls of cookie dough.
-Place them on the baking sheet at least 2 inches apart.
-Use the bottom of a glass or the palm of your hand to flatten the balls into disks about ¼ inch thick.
-Then use a fork to make a criss cross pattern on the top of each cookie.
+Step 3: Use a 1½ tablespoon cookie scooper to portion evenly sized balls of cookie dough (image 3a).
+Place them on the baking sheet at least 2 inches apart (image 3b).
+Flatten each ball of dough into a ¼-inch thick disk, using the bottom of a glass or the palm of your hand (image 3c).
+Then use a fork to make a crisscross pattern on the top of each cookie (image 3d).

-Step 4: Bake for 11 to 12 minutes, until the tops are dry and lightly golden.
+Step 4: Bake for 11 to 12 minutes, until the tops are dry and lightly golden (image 4).
 The cookies will be soft, but will firm up as they cool.
-Let them cool completely on a baking sheet so they finish setting.
-Do not remove the cookies while warm because they may fall apart.
+Let them cool completely on a baking sheet to finish setting.
+Do not remove while warm, as they may fall apart.
 Enjoy!

 Equipment